 NO SECURITY RECOMMENDATION BASELINE FUNCTION HY-SR-1 The hypervisor that is launched should be part of a platform and an overall infrastructure that contains: (a) Hardware that supports a MLE with standards-based cryptographic measurement capability and storage device and (b) Attestation process that should contain capabilities to take advantage of these to provide a chain of trust starting from the Hardware to all Hypervisor components.
 The measured elements (components) should include at the minimum the following: the core kernel, kernel support modules, device drivers and the hypervisor's native management applications (for VM Lifecycle Management and Management of Hypervisor).
 The chain of trust should provide assurance that all measured components have not been tampered with and that their versions are correct (i.e., overall boot integrity).
 If the chain of trust is to be extended to guest VMs, the hypervisor should provide a virtual interface to the hardware-based MLE.
-N/A HY-SR-2 The hardware of the virtualized host should provide assistance for virtualization (for instruction set, memory management (using MMU) and DMA transfers (using IOMMU)) as the hardware support provides the following security assurances that cannot be guaranteed with purely software-based virtualization because of the following: • Better memory management controls can prevent attacks such as buffer overflow. • The feature for re-mapping of DMA transfers in IOMMU provides better isolation of I/O devices.
-Further the feature to directly assign I/O devices to a specific VM (enabling direct access to those resources), eliminates the need for providing emulated device drivers for that VM, thus reducing the size of untrusted code. • Guest OS code and hypervisor code execute in different processor modes providing better isolation • Better protection for device access mediation functions through privilege level isolation and better VM-level protection through hardware-based memory protection. • By supporting full virtualization, COTS versions of OSs can be run enabling easier patching/updating than having to perform the same operations on modified/ported versions of OSs that are the only types that can be run on para virtualized platforms. • Since many features of virtualization are now available in hardware, the size of the hypervisor code will be small enabling HY-BF1 (VM Process Isolation)
+N/A HY-SR-2 The hardware of the virtualized host should provide assistance for virtualization (for instruction set, memory management (using MMU) and DMA transfers (using IOMMU)) as the hardware support provides the following security assurances that cannot be guaranteed with purely software based virtualization because of the following: Better memory management controls can prevent attacks such as buffer overflow.
+The feature for re mapping of DMA transfers in IOMMU provides better isolation of I/O devices.
+Further the feature to directly assign I/O devices to a specific VM (enabling direct access to those resources), eliminates the need for providing emulated device drivers for that VM, thus reducing the size of untrusted code.
+Guest OS code and hypervisor code execute in different processor modes providing better isolation Better protection for device access mediation functions through privilege level isolation and better VM level protection through hardware based memory protection.
+By supporting full virtualization, COTS versions of OSs can be run enabling easier patching/updating than having to perform the same operations on modified/ported versions of OSs that are the only types that can be run on para virtualization are now available in hardware, the size of the hypervisor code will be small enabling better security attestation/verification.
+The hardware of the virtualized host should provide assistance for virtualization for instruction sets and memory management using MMU since the hardware support provides the following security assurances that cannot be guaranteed with purely software-based virtualization: HY-BF1 (VM Process Isolation)